-A root canal is a procedure that extracts decayed pulp from the central part of the tooth, reshapes the canal and replaces it with strengthening filler.
+A root canal is a procedure in which decayed pulp is extracted from the central part of the tooth.
+The canal is then reshaped and refilled with strengthening filler.

-A cavity is the result of superficial decay of the enamel of the tooth.
-Left long enough, this decay can burrow into the deeper reaches of the tooth, causing extensive damage to tooth structure.
-When the damage goes beyond what can be treated with a filling, dentists can perform a root canal (or endodontics), preserving the tooth and retaining its original integrity; thereby, saving a tooth that in the past would have to have been pulled.
+A cavity is caused by acids breaking down the enamel of the tooth.
+If there is no intervention – namely, with a filling – the decay can burrow deeper into the tooth, causing extensive damage to the tooth structure.
+If the damage goes beyond what a filling can treat, the solution is a root canal (or endodontics).
+This procedure preserves the tooth, retaining its original integrity and thus saves a tooth that otherwise would have needed pulling.

 -Anesthesia is administered to the patient.